Agilefreaks/Aquarium/README.markdown

 The *RSpec* team, in particular David Chelimsky, have really inspired my thinking about what's possible in Ruby, especially in the realm of DSLs.
 I also cribbed parts of the RSpec Rake process ;)

 Keita Yamaguchi contributed some key patches that enabled Ruby 1.9.3 and JRuby 1.6.7 support, in addition to the prior support for Ruby 1.8.7.
-These patches allowed me to final release version 0.5.0.
+These patches allowed me to finally release version 0.5.0.
 Thank you!

 Finally, a number of users have contributed valuable feedback.
 In particular, thanks to Brendan L., Matthew F., and Mark V.